afurmanov/tagged_logger/README.markdown

 As previously explained the *tag* is a class name the *#logger* is being called from (except when you override Rails instrumentation, see below)

-## Integration with Rails (only Rails 3.0 supported at the moment, not completely tested):
+## Integration with Rails (only Rails 3.0 supported at the moment, not completely tested)

-Installation:
+### Installation

     $ gem install tagged_logger

+In Rails.root/config/application.rb:

+       TaggedLogger.config(:replace_existing_logger => true)

+Without that original methods *ActionController::Base#logger*, *ActiveRecord::Base#logger* and alike will remain untouched, and they have to be patched if we want redefine their behavior.

+### Logging in Rails

-Rails has two facility for logging - *#logger* method injected in base classes such in ActiveRecord::Base and instrumentation.
-Instrumentation is somewhat which allows to issue an event upon execution of block, for example:
+Rails has two facility for logging - *#logger* method injected in base classes (*ActiveRecord::Base*, *ActionController::Base*, etc.) and *instrumentation*.
+Instrumentation in Rails allows to subscribe on event signaled upon block execution, for example:

     def sendfile(path, options={})
       ActiveSupport::Notifications.instrument("sendfile.action_controller") do